Software Asset Management Best Practices

 • As virtual machines can switch from cloud to local processing, the pathway that the virtual machine has visited should be visible

-As firms typically use multiple cloud providers, the SAM solution should be able to compare assets across cloud providers and identify duplication differences and compatibility issues.
-Utilizing a single SAM solution will result in cost-savings and improved efficiencies.
+Also, using a single SAM solution will deliver cost-savings and improved efficiencies.
 Knowing what cloud services are being paid for is key to cost containment.
-Without an ongoing centralized inventory of cloud resources, firms can continue to pay for a server that the firm stopped using for several months.
-Comparing cloud performance to value is critical to maintaining cost efficiencies, but difficult to do without the information collected in a single database.
+Without an ongoing centralized inventory of cloud resources, firms can continue to pay for a server they stopped using several months ago.
+Comparing cloud performance to value is crucial for maintaining cost efficiencies, but difficult to do without the information collected in a single database.

 Managing all the enterprise's software assets in one coordinated, continuously updated resource will lead to cost efficiencies, improved controls, and better risk management.